 Roman Reigns is the controversy that doesn’t create cash.
-As one third of one of the most epic faction the Shield, Roman Reigns arguably had his surroundings help bolster his value; Seth Rollins and Dean Ambrose were the runaway favorites for many (not all).
+As one third of one of the most epic factions in wrestling history (the Shield), Roman Reigns arguably had his surroundings help bolster his value; Seth Rollins and Dean Ambrose were the runaway favorites for many (not all).
 “Boo this man” seems to be the common theme at WWE TV tapings, PPV’s and house shows, as he’s been unable to get over as a face, despite Paul “Triple H” LeVesque proclaiming that if we boo him, doesn’t that mean he’s already a heel?

 But lets give credit where credit is due, so this doesn’t seem like a total one way street in bashing Roman Reigns – he has things going for him.
 He isn’t “carried” in most matches like John Cena was for a bulk of his first ten years.
 In fact, his feud with Braun Strowman has been the best mainstream wrestling feud this year IMO.
 He has a good look, one that can be further marketable if he drops the altered Shield attire that the other two members have long walked away from.
 Reigns can look and act the part of a badass if he’s not tasked to cut a promo.

 But his biggest problem?
 As with Cena, he is unable to get over as a babyface, no matter how hard Vince McMahon shoves him down our throats, and where Cena has at least gained the respect of fans, Reigns is just despised by the majority of them.
 Most fans want to root for who they love the most and not be told who to cheer for – this is why Roman Reigns receives the amount of hate he does.
 It’s not that he’s an untalented hack, it’s the WWE trying to force us to care.